High and dry: Alpine resorts grapple with climate change

 Enter Napa, Serbia’s last circus bear.

-The Arosa ski resort in eastern Switzerland has created a $6.5 million (5.2 million pounds) refuge hosting Napa and two other bears rescued from cages at restaurants in Albania to help draw summer visitors and reduce its reliance on skiers and snowboarders.
+The Arosa ski resort in eastern Switzerland has created a $6.5 million refuge hosting Napa and two other bears rescued from cages at restaurants in Albania to help draw summer visitors and reduce its reliance on skiers and snowboarders.

 Arosa has reinvented itself before - moving to winter tourism in the 1930s after decades as a health resort for tuberculosis patients.
 But with nearly 620,000 overnight stays in winter last year, more than three times the summer total — it will not be easy.